holstt/garmin-connect-discordbot/README.md

 python ./main.py
 ```

-- If you use an `.env` file to configure the environment, it is asummed to be placed in the root of the project folder.
+- If you use an `.env` file to configure the environment, the program assumes it is placed in the root of the project folder.
 Alternatively, you can provide a custom path for your environment file using `./main.py -e path/to/env`

 ## Docker 🐳